python-jsonschema/jsonschema/docs/validate.rst

         Validate the given schema against the validator's `META_SCHEMA`.

+        Raises:

-        :raises: `jsonschema.exceptions.SchemaError` if the schema
+            `jsonschema.exceptions.SchemaError`: if the schema is invalid
-            is invalid

     .. method:: is_type(instance, type)

         Check if the instance is of the given (JSON Schema) type.

         :type type: str

+        Returns:

-        :rtype: bool
+            bool

-        :raises: `jsonschema.exceptions.UnknownType` if ``type``
+        Raises:

-            is not a known type.
+            jsonschema.exceptions.UnknownType: if ``type`` is not a known type

     .. method:: is_valid(instance)

         Check if the instance is valid under the current `schema`.

+        Returns:

-        :rtype: bool
+            bool

         >>> schema = {"maxItems" : 2}
         >>> Draft3Validator(schema).is_valid([2, 3, 4])